cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/set-up-an-archive-and-deletion-policy-for-mailboxes.md

 -  When you create a new user account in Office 365 and assign the user an Exchange Online license, a mailbox is automatically created for the user.
 When the mailbox is created, it's automatically assigned a default retention policy, named Default MRM Policy.
 In this article, you will create a new retention policy and then assign it to user mailboxes, replacing the Default MRM policy.
 A mailbox can have only one retention policy assigned to it at any one time.

-- To learn more about retention tags and retention policies in Exchange Online, see [Retention tags and retention policies ](https://go.microsoft.com/fwlink/p/?LinkId=404424).
+- To learn more about retention tags and retention policies in Exchange Online, see [Retention tags and retention policies](https://go.microsoft.com/fwlink/p/?LinkId=404424).

 ## Step 1: Enable archive mailboxes for users